 More detailed guidance can be seen via this article.

-● Be aware that journalists may face increased levels of online hostility in relation to their reporting on the COVID-19 outbreak.
+● Be aware that journalists face levels of online hostility in relation to their reporting on the COVID-19 outbreak.
+Abuse may come from anti-vaccine groups or people who oppose wearing masks.
 Review CPJ’s best practices for protecting yourself against attacks

 ● Be conscious of state-sponsored misinformation, as reported by The Guardian, as well as general misinformation, something that the WHO has specifically warned about and that the BBC has highlighted.
 A myth buster guide is available on the WHO website